samiralam/rules-compendium/docs/dmg/7-treasure/index.md

 | Very Rare | 125 days | 20,000 GP |
 | Legendary | 250 days | 100,000 GP |

-\*The time and cost are halved for a consumable item other than a [Spell Scroll](/magic-items/9229085-spell-scroll), whose [crafting time and cost](/sources/dnd/phb-2024/equipment#SpellScrollCosts) are given in the [Player’s Handbook](/sources/dnd/phb-2024).
+\*The time and cost are halved for a consumable item other than a [Spell Scroll](/magic-items/9229085-spell-scroll), whose [crafting time and cost](/sources/dnd/phb-2024/equipment#SpellScrollCosts) are given in the [Player's Handbook](/sources/dnd/phb-2024).

 ### Magic Item Special Features

 You can add distinctiveness to a magic item by thinking about its backstory.
 Who made the item?
 Is anything unusual about its construction?
 Why was it made, and how was it used originally?
 What minor magical quirks set it apart from other items of its kind?
 Answering these questions can help turn a generic magic item, such as a [+1 Longsword](/magic-items/5245-longsword-1), into a more flavorful discovery.

-Use the following tables to fill in details about a magic item’s history.
+Use the following tables to fill in details about a magic item's history.
 Some table entries make more sense for certain items than for others.
-If you roll something that doesn’t make sense, roll again, choose a more appropriate entry, or use the rolled detail as inspiration to make up your own special feature.
+If you roll something that doesn't make sense, roll again, choose a more appropriate entry, or use the rolled detail as inspiration to make up your own special feature.

-On the Magic Item’s Minor Property table and the Magic Item’s Quirk table, "you" refers to the item’s bearer.
+On the Magic Item's Minor Property table and the Magic Item's Quirk table, "you" refers to the item's bearer.

-#### Magic Item’s Creator or Intended User
+#### Magic Item's Creator or Intended User

 | 1d20 | Creator or Intended User |